-CAST AI chooses the best instance types and sizes to meet an application’s requirements while reducing cloud costs.
+CAST AI chooses optimal instance types and sizes to meet applications’ requirements while reducing cloud costs.
 When a cluster needs extra nodes, the automation engine selects the instances with the highest performance at the lowest cost.
-Given that everything is automated, teams don’t have to do anything extra.
+Since everything is automated, teams don’t have to do anything extra.

 The platform enables multi-shape cluster formation as using the same instance shape for every node in a cluster can easily lead to overprovisioning.
 CAST AI offers the right mix of multiple instance types for the application’s requirements.